Frontier unveils all-you-can-fly summer pass for $399

 With the pass, Frontier said travelers can book and confirm domestic flights the day before departure.
 International flights can be booked and confirmed 10 days before flight departure.

 “Everyone loves summer vacation and, with the new GoWild!
-Summer Pass, you can enjoy even more of what you love,” said Daniel Shurz, senior vice president of commercial at Frontier Airlines.
-“For people with flexible schedules, this is a terrific opportunity to have a truly epic summer and then some, soaking up rays on the beach, exploring national parks and visiting new cities.”
+Summer Pass, you can enjoy even more of what you love,” said Daniel Shurz, senior vice president of commercials at Frontier Airlines.
+“For people with flexible schedules, this is a terrific opportunity to have a truly epic summer and then some, soaking up rays on the beach, exploring national parks, and visiting new cities.”

 In November, the airline announced an “unlimited” annual flight pass.
 The price of the unlimited pass is $999 but soars to $1,999 a year when it automatically renews.